sailaja2016/pneumonia-detection/README.md

 ---

 Problem:
-- Pneumonia detection from chest X-rays is time-consuming
+- Pneumonia is a common and potentially life-threatening lung infection that requires timely diagnosis and treatment.
-- Manual diagnosis can be error-prone
+- Manual analysis of chest X-ray images can be time-consuming and prone to human error, especially in high-volume healthcare settings.
+- Patients cannot easily obtain quick preliminary insights without visiting a hospital.
+- Rural or small clinics may face delays due to limited specialist availability.

 Solution:
-- Built a CNN-based model to classify X-rays
+- The proposed model utilizes convolutional neural networks (CNN) to classify images.
+- The model analyzes chest X-ray images and classifies them as pneumonia-positive or normal.
+- The user-friendly interface provides quick digital results-positive or not, confidence, risk level along with medical tips.
-- Integrated into Flask web app
+- Integrated into Flask web app.

 Results:
 - Accuracy: 80%